sybrew/the-seo-framework/readme.txt

 	* TODO POT translation file.
 	* TODO The settings metaboxes order has been reset.
 This ensures that the General Settings are shown first after updating.
 (Unless you've filtered it?
 TODO confirm)
 	* The counter type option has been reset as it's now handled per user instead of per site.
+	* Because the breadcrumbs have been updated, the LD+Json transient cache has been invalidated and will be built up again.
+Old values are cleaned up automatically by WordPress core.
 * **Removed:**
 	* The SEO plugin detection module is relatively heavy; therefore, some plugins have been removed from checking conflicts against.
 These include:
 		* Easy Facebook Share Thumbnail (hasn't recieved updates in 3 years).